Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 The Future of the Ride Sharing Industry

 As we look to the future, the ride sharing industry is balanced for even greater growth and innovation.
-The global ride sharing market is expected to surpass $200 billion by 2025.
 This growth will be fueled by technological advancements, regulatory changes, and new business models.

 Market Growth